jctanner/rhoai-hacking/docs/K8S-OPENSHIFT-DIRECT-OIDC-GROUPS.md

 1. **Group Filtering**: Configure IdP to include only relevant groups in tokens
 2. **Role-Based Claims**: Use roles instead of groups (`--oidc-groups-claim=roles`)
 3. **Group Hierarchies**: Structure groups to minimize membership overlap
-4. **Lazy Loading**: Fetch detailed group information on-demand via admin APIs
+4. **OIDC Brokers**: Use Dex or Pinniped to expand groups into new tokens
-5. **Proxy Services**: Use intermediary services to manage group resolution
+5. **Lazy Loading**: Fetch detailed group information on-demand via admin APIs
-6. **Token Compression**: Some IdPs support compressed tokens (rarely practical)
+6. **Proxy Services**: Use intermediary services to manage group resolution

 **Monitoring and Alerting:**
 - Monitor token sizes in production